qubole/qds-sdk-py/README.md

 Installation
 ------------

-$ python setup.py install # may need to do this as root
+Run the following command (may need to do this as root):

+        $ python setup.py install

 This should place a command line utility 'qds.py' somewhere in your path

         $ which qds.py
         /usr/bin/qds.py

 CLI